-In viticulture differently used term with in the individual countries different meaning.
+A term used differently in viticulture with different meanings in the individual countries.
 The word comes from the French cuve (Vat or wine container).
-In the original sense, this means a certain amount of wine in a container (a barrel of wine, so to speak).
-In German-speaking countries, this usually means artful mixing of wines from different grape varieties.
-But you can do that too grape musts be fermented together, as on the southern Rhone is common.
+In the original sense it means a certain amount of wine in a container (a barrel of wine, so to speak).
+In German-speaking countries this is usually understood to mean the artful blending of wines from different grape varieties.
+But this can also be done grape musts be fermented together, like this on the southern one Rhone is common.
 Other names are blend (New world), Cape Blend (South Africa), CVC (Conjunto de Varias Cosechas in Spain), Coupage.
 Marriage, Mélange (France for spirits) and Meritage (California).

-As a rule, same-colored wines are mixed.
-The term has no meaning in terms of wine law, therefore "Cuvée” says on the label Nothing definite, because it can be quite a wine from one vine, from one Single Location or from one vintage be.
-For example, also an exclusive special bottling a winery for a catering business.
-In no case is (as in German-speaking countries not so rare suspected) the blending of wines in comparison to unmixed Cry a negative quality difference.
+As a rule, wines of the same color are mixed.
+However, the term has no meaning under wine law, which is why “Cuvée” says on the label nothing clear, because it can also be a wine from one vine, from a Single Location or from one vintage his.
+For example, an exclusive one special bottling a winery for a catering business.
+In no case (as is not so rarely suspected in German-speaking countries) is the blending of wines compared to unmixed Crying a negative quality difference.

-The blending of wines mainly for taste reasons.
+The blending of wines mainly for reasons of taste.
 You want to go through several different grape varieties alcohol content. flavors. acid and colour contribute.
-The latter is through Teinturiersorten of which only 5% are sufficient for one color deepening.
-Typically, a particular grape variety, the so-called leading variety, the majority of at least 50% of a Cuvée and thus determines the character of the wine.
-In addition to taste reasons, there are also practical or economic reasons. run blossom. fruit set and physiological maturity unsatisfactory in one grape variety, other grape varieties can compensate.
-This also achieves a risk minimization, what used to be called by the so-called mixed sentence reached, that is a vineyard with different sorts.
+The latter is through Teinturiersorten achieved, of which only 5% is sufficient for a deepening of color.
+Usually a certain grape variety, the so-called leading variety, the main part of at least 50% of a cuvée and thus determines the character of the wine.
+In addition to taste reasons, there are also practical or economic reasons. run blossom. fruit set and physiological maturity If one grape variety is unsatisfactory, other grape varieties can compensate.
+This also minimizes the risk of what you used to do with the so-called mixed sentence reached, that is, a vineyard with different varieties.
 How do you measure the success of a cuvée?
-Quite simply - when the assembled wine tastes better than every single batch in itself!
+Quite simply - when the combined wine tastes better than every single batch!

-In all countries, there are country-specific regulations regarding authorized grape varieties different per wine quality class. ever origin (defined geographical area) it is determined which varieties may be used, whereby also a bandwidth with a percentage minimum to maximum proportion per variety can be determined.
-Especially in Italy and France there are wines with five or more blended grape varieties, such as Chianti or even 13 at Châteauneuf-du-Pape, But mostly that means gross and often too unmixed Wines allowed.
+In all countries there are country-specific regulations regarding approved grape varieties, different for each wine quality class. ever origin (defined geographical area) it is determined which varieties may be used, whereby a range with percentage minimum to maximum proportions per variety can also be specified.
+In Italy and France in particular, there are wines with five or more blended grape varieties, such as the Chianti or even 13 at Châteauneuf-du-Pape, But mostly that means gross and often are unmixed Wines allowed.
 A default could be: Syrah at least 60 to 100%, Grenache Noir ( Garnacha Tinta ) Max.
 40%, as well as Mourvèdre ( Monastrell ) and or Cinsault Max.
 25%.
-Typical cuvées are Bordeaux red wines; The characteristic variety mix is called Bordeaux blend, The picture shows a cuvée from the left bank of the river Garonne ( Rive gauche ), where grape varieties (all or only three of them) and share each Chateau are different.
+Typical cuvées are Bordeaux red wines; the characteristic mix of varieties there is called Bordeaux blend, In the picture a cuvée from the left bank of the river Garonne ( Rive gauche ), with grape varieties (all or only three of them) and proportion each Chateau are different.
 As a rule, however, the variety dominates in this area Cabernet Sauvignon,

-In the German-speaking countries, a cuvée consists mostly of two, more rarely more grape varieties.
-Whether this am label must be specified, varies by country / region / appellation.
-The mixing of red wine and white wine (whether grape, Mash, grape or wine) is for quality wine. country wine and Wine with vintage / variety within the EU forbidden.
-As an exception, mixing in any form is only allowed for vintage wines / varieties.
-But there are according to EU regulations granted derogations for certain areas or wines for traditional reasons, such as Slovenian cviček, the French Châteauneuf-du-Pape and the Italian Chianti, See under wine law (Paragraph waste), as well as with the individual wine-producing countries,
+In German-speaking countries, a cuvée usually consists of two, less often more, varieties.
+Whether this label must be specified, is regulated differently for each country / region / appellation.
+The mixing of red wine and white wine (no matter whether grape Mash grape or wine) is for quality wine. country wine and Wine with vintage / variety information within the EU forbidden.
+As an exception, mixing in any form is only permitted for wine without a vintage / variety.
+But there are according to EU regulations approved exemptions for certain areas or wines for traditional reasons such as for the Slovenian cviček, the French Châteauneuf-du-Pape and the Italian Chianti, See under wine law (Paragraph waste), as well as with the individual wine-producing countries,

-The must of the first pressing process in the production of champagne is called Tête de cuvée, After fermentation, up to 50 basic wines from different vintages can be blended together (with the exception of the Millésime, the so-called vintage champagne).
-The result of the mixture or combination of these wines before the second fermentation (bottle fermentation) is called Cuvée, the process of blending but as assemblage (especially when blending young wines) called.
-But as I said, these are not clearly defined terms and they are often used regionally alternately alternately.
-The best barrels (from the best vintages, long matured) make the top product of the house, the so-called Cuvée de Prestige, Becomes a champagne Produced from grapes of one layer, that's what you call it Mono blend,
+The must of the first pressing process in the manufacture of champagne is called Tête de cuvée, After fermentation, up to 50 base wines from different vintages can be blended together (an exception is that Millésime, the so-called vintage champagne).
+The result of the mixture or combination of these wines before the second fermentation (bottle fermentation) is called a cuvée, but the process of blending as assemblage (especially when blending young wines).
+But as I said, these are not clearly defined terms and they are often used in different regional variations.
+The best barrels (from the best vintages, aged for a long time) make the top product of the house, the so-called Cuvée de Prestige, Becomes a champagne produced from grapes from a layer, this is also called Mono blend,

-In Bordeaux, the selection of certain barrels and the subsequent blending of wines as assemblage or Marriage.
-The final cuvee is thereby from year to year Maître de chai (Butler) often decided only in the spring after tasting the wines.
-The best barrels yield the Grand Vin bearing the Château name.
-The lower quality wines then become second wine or third-party wine blended and must also have on bottle labels other names than the top product (the first wine) of the house.
-The calculation formulas that are helpful in the cuttings are under waste cross described.
+In Bordeaux, the selection of certain barrels and the subsequent blending of the wines is considered assemblage or marriage.
+The final cuvée is made every year from Maître de chai (Cellar master) often only decided in the spring after tasting the wines.
+The best barrels make it Grand Vin that bears the Château name.
+The lower quality wines then become second wine or blended third-party wine and must also have different labels on the bottle label than the top product (the first wine) of the house.
+The useful calculation formulas for blending are below waste cross described.

-Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Complete lists of the numerous vinification measures or cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,